29 January 2018 .

 Our Project Home program continues to meet the needs of families experiencing homelessness with dignity in a supportive environment.
 We are heartened as our guests move from Project Home to stable housing.
 The volunteers make this program possible and are the heart, soul, and strength of this program.

 Our Department of Indian Work programs are strong and stable.
 We’ve been able to expand Emergency Services due to a new grant.
 Yet, the needs of the community continue to increase.
 Your gifts go a long way toward keeping the food shelf stocked to meet the need.
 The diabetes education program continues to meet a very specific need in the American Indian community.
 The supportive environment and culturally specific approach to helping people manage their disease are effective and powerful.

-Our youth enrichment programs, Project SPIRIT and American Indian Youth Enrichment, give children the fortitude and rootedness they need to do their
+Our youth enrichment programs, Project SPIRIT and American Indian Youth Enrichment, give children the fortitude and rootedness they need to do their best in school.

 We fight poverty.
 We activate and educate volunteers.
 We strengthen faith communities by providing them with well-supported pathways to engage in social justice work.
-As people of all faiths, we have a religious imperative to help heal the world—and Interfaith Action’s programs provide partnership through which we can do that well.
+As people of all faiths, we have a religious imperative to help heal the world.
+Interfaith Action’s programs provide partnership through which we can do that well.

 We thank you for joining us in this amazing work.

 Opportunity Saint Paul’s first Learning Community Event was held on September 14.
 Now, more than 80 individuals are settling into their volunteer roles at our partner organizations, and we look forward to learning and growing together.

 We are writing this month to express gratitude to you, the donors who make Interfaith Action’s work possible.
 We raise money from a wide variety of sources—from private foundations, from corporations, from government contracts, and more—but donations from individuals and from faith communities are the critical piece that makes the funding puzzle fit together.
 Your contributions pay for the staff, facilities, and supplies that allow us to make the programming work.